 Our digital information events offer expert advice for women living with ovarian cancer, their families and friends.
 You can register to join our events live and ask your questions as part of this interactive digital experience, or you can watch back past events to catch up on what you may have missed.

 Our face-to-face support events

-Covid-19 update: Unfortunately, due to the coronavirus/Covid-19 pandemic, in line with government advice, we've taken the difficult decision to postpone our planned face-to-face support events.
-The safety of those wishing to attend is of the utmost importance to us, so we're continuously reviewing these guidelines and aim to hold these events at a later date.
+Covid-19 update: Unfortunately, due to the coronavirus/Covid-19 pandemic, in line with government advice, we're currently not holding face-to-face support events.
+The safety of those wishing to attend is of the utmost importance to us, so we're continuously reviewing this and aim to hold these events at a later date.

 Our support events aim to give you the chance to meet other women, find out about the support available to you and attend workshops on living well.

 We hold five or six events a year across the UK.
 We try to cater to as many women as we can, so plan events where we know there is a need for support.
 We're proud to work closely with your clinical nurse specialists and other local health professionals when planning our events, to make sure they're beneficial to all who attend.